MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 7 In the **Name your DLP policy** page, enter the following information and then select **Next**:

-      - Name: Replace the default name with **IP Address DLP policy**
+      - Name: **IP Address DLP policy**

-      - Description: Replace the default description with **This policy detects the presence of IP addresses in emails.
+      - Description: **This policy detects the presence of IP addresses in emails.
 End users are notified of the detection and admins receive a notification.
 Emails with 2 or more IP addresses are blocked from being sent.**

 8. On the **Assign admin units (preview)** page, select **Next**.